rare world banknotes collection from different countries

 • Cultural insight: Reflects national identities

-Following Sweden’s lead, the use of paper money quickly spread throughout Europe.
-Countries like France, England, and Spain adopted this practice.
-By the early 18th century, paper money had become the dominant form of currency in Europe, solidifying its place in the history of finance.
+Sweden’s success accelerated the adoption of paper money throughout Europe.
+Nations such as France, England, and Spain soon embraced the concept, recognizing its efficiency and economic advantages.
+By the early 18th century, paper currency had become the dominant medium of exchange across the continent, firmly establishing its role in the evolution of global finance.